 Solomon Islands is an island chain in the Pacific.
 Also known as simply the Solomons or abbreviated SI.
 Borders Papua New Guinea (PNG) to the west and Vanuatu (New Hebrides) to the south.

-The Solomon Islands have tremendous historical significance as the first American amphibious
+During the Pacific War, the Solomon Islands had tremendous historical significance as the first American amphibious

-The Solomons we both damaged and enhanced by the war, with many roads, airfields and infrastructure built during the war.
+The Solomons we both damaged and enhanced by the war, with many roads, airfields and infrastructure built.
 Postwar, the United Kingdom began transitioning the Solomon Island